 A special thanks to Slickdeals for sponsoring this post.
 All of the thoughts and opinions expressed are 100% my own

 You may be surprised to discover just how unprepared some people are when they go camping, to the extent that some have even been known to forget one of the most essential requisites of all, their tent.
+To avoid this costly mistake, check out this free camping checklist suited for people planning to camp with or without children.

 Heading into the hills to find a suitable camping spot is probably going to be less of a challenge if you are driving something that is up to off-roading, like the Jeep Renegade.
 It also helps to ensure that you have everything ticked off your list, before you set off on your adventure.